percona/pmm/docs/how-to/troubleshoot.md

 Long query examples and fingerprints can be truncated to 1024 symbols to reduce space usage.
 In this case, the query explains section will not work.

+### Plugins issues

+**PMM does not allow to install, upgrade or remove plugins**

+Users have encountered issues with installing, updating and removing plugins from PMM.
+The cause of this issue is the incorrect permissions assigned to the `/srv/grafana/plugins` directory.
+These permissions are preventing the grafana component from writing to the directory.

+**Solution**

+Set the ownership on the directory`/srv/grafana/plugins` to `grafana:grafana`.